Minnesota Roller Derby: League and business structure

-Since 2005, the league has played and practiced at the Roy Wilkins Auditorium in Saint Paul, with capacity for up to 4,000 spectators for roller derby, and average attendance ranging between 1,800 and 3,000 fans at MNRG events.
-MNRG claims to be the first league in the country to have a professional space for practices and bouts.
+Since 2005, the league has played and practiced at the Roy Wilkins Auditorium in Saint Paul, with capacity for up to 4,000 spectators for roller derby, and average attendance ranging between 1,800 and 3,000 fans at MNRD events.
+MNRD claims to be the first league in the country to have a professional space for practices and bouts.

 Minnesota Roller Derby is a limited liability company composed of volunteer skaters aged 18 years and older and other volunteers.
 No skater or volunteer associated with the Minnesota Roller Derby is paid, nor do they profit based upon level of involvement or upon team wins.
 Proceeds raised by the league pay for practice space rental, legal and promotional fees, as well as traveling costs to play other WFTDA members in other states and in other countries.
 The remainder of the revenues are donated to a variety of local charities, with a general focus on organizations that benefit women.

 In 2011, Minnesota began the DebuTaunts training and recreation program as a way to bring additional skaters into the league.
 By 2015, almost all new skaters in the league had spent at least one session in the recreation and training program.
 In 2016, the DebuTaunts began regularly bouting against regional opponents including Chippewa Valley Roller Derby (Eau Claire, Wisconsin) and the Roller Underground Dirty Ores (Eveleth, Minnesota), and by 2019 the DebuTaunts program, which rebranded as Windchill during that season, was re-envisioned as a primary "on-ramp" into Minnesota Roller Derby.

 In 2018, the league launched a junior roller derby program, the Minnesota Frostbite, bringing its training resources in line with other top-tier roller derby leagues.
-The program is open to skaters of all genders aged 6-17.
+The program is open to skaters of all genders aged 6–17.

 In November, 2015, the Minnesota RollerGirls were the host league for the 2015 International WFTDA Championships at the Roy Wilkins Auditorium, and in May 2016, Visit Saint Paul named the Championships as their 2015 Event of the Year.
 The Minnesota All-Stars also competed at the tournament, losing their sole opening round game, 185-173 to Texas Rollergirls of Austin.

 The Minnesota RollerGirls were ranked ninth in the world, as of September 25, 2016.
 In the WFTDA's 2022-23 return to regionalized play, they became a part of the WFTDA's North America West Region, along with traditional rivals like Rose City Rollers, Denver Roller Derby, Arch Rival Roller Derby, Windy City Rollers, and Madison Roller Derby.

 In August 2019, the league adopted its current name as Minnesota Roller Derby, "to better reflect the organization’s membership and community".